Vitamin B complex - detailed information

-Vitamin B1 (thiamine) contributes to normal energy metabolism
+• Vitamin B1 (thiamine) contributes to normal energy metabolism

-Vitamin B6 (pyridoxine) contributes to normal homocysteine metabolism and supports normal psychological functions
+• Vitamin B6 (pyridoxine) contributes to normal homocysteine metabolism and supports normal psychological functions

-Biotin (vitamin B7) , the beauty vitamin, contributes to the maintenance of normal skin and mucous membranes
+• Biotin (Vitamin B7), the beauty vitamin, contributes to the maintenance of normal skin and mucous membranes

-Folic acid (vitamin B9) contributes to normal blood formation and normal cell division
+• Folic acid (vitamin B9) contributes to normal blood formation and normal cell division

-Good to know : The vitamins of the B complex have other positive properties, both on their own and when taken together.
-It is important to have an adequate supply of all B vitamins.
-A high supply of a single B vitamin can lead to a relative deficiency of another.
-Therefore, a balanced intake plays an important role.
-People who follow a vegan diet should pay particular attention to supplementing their diet with B12 preparations, as B12 in its usable form is found almost exclusively in animal foods.
+Good to know: The B vitamins have other beneficial properties, both individually and in combination.
+Adequate intake of all B vitamins is important.
+A high intake of any one B vitamin can lead to a relative deficiency of another.
+Therefore, a balanced intake plays a crucial role.
+People who follow a vegan diet should pay particular attention to supplementing with B12 supplements, as B12 in its usable form is found almost exclusively in animal foods.

 Vitamin B1 (thiamine)